I think many of us get into a routine when it comes to going to…

 The map for this trip is Gem Trek’s Kananaskis Lakes.

-Point Backcountry Campground in Peter Lougheed Provincial Park – one of the delightful beginner backpacking trips
+Point Backcountry Campground in Peter Lougheed Provincial Park

 The Point Backcountry Campground is one of the prettiest I’ve run across in the Canadian Rockies.
 The campground is situated in the forest on Upper Kananaskis Lake.
 If you don’t want to hike the 3.4 km (with just 25 m of elevation gain), you can boat into this campsite.
 The campground has 20 campsites, bearproof storage, pit toilets, fire pits and firewood.
 This one is such a winner!